alecthomas/assert/README.md

 ## API

-This library has the following API:
+This library has the following API.
+For all functions, `msgAndArgs` is used to format error messages using the `fmt` package.

 ```go
 // Equal asserts that "expected" and "actual" are equal using google/go-cmp.